helidon-io/helidon/docs/se/guides/webclient.md

 - **Following redirects**: The WebClient is able to follow the redirect chain and perform requests on the correct endpoint for you.
 You no longer have to point your client to the correct/final endpoint.
 - **Tracing, metrics and security propagation**: When you configure the Helidon WebServer to use tracing, metrics and security, the settings are automatically propagated to the WebClient and used during request/response.

-For more information about the `WebClient`, please refer to the [WebClient Introduction](../webclient.md).
+For more information about the `WebClient`, please refer to the [WebClient Introduction][webclient-introduction].

 ### WebClient Usage